 DAY TRIPS FROM DUBLIN: CASTLES & SIGHTSEEING

-Some of the best sightseeing in Ireland lies within a couple of hours from Dublin.
+Some of the best sights in Ireland lie within a couple of hours from Dublin.
 Places like the Hill of Tara are drenched in Irish lore and history.

 Malahide Castle is easily reached via bus 42 and takes less than an hour from downtown Dublin.
 The castle has four main rooms that the public can visit.

-The Oak Room, has wondrous scenes carved into the wooden wall panels.
-You can also visit the massive Great Hall that has art dating back to the 16th century.
+The Oak Room has wondrous scenes carved into the wooden wall panels.
+You can also visit the massive Great Hall which has art dating back to the 16th century.

 With your ticket, you also get access to the stunning castle gardens, the Butterfly House, and Fairy Trail.

 If you’ve opted for the Dublin Pass, you get free entry to Malahide Castle.
 Which is another reason this is one of the best day trips from Dublin.

 Malahide Castle is only 10 miles north of downtown Dublin.

 TICKET PRICES (ONLINE)

 Tickets work a little differently.
 As you schedule a block for your visit.
 You can get your tickets from their website here.